 Monthly Blurb: This is the money we are able to put away, not including the tax-advantaged retirement accounts.

-Our income was good and our expenses were well above average this month.
-In fact, I think it may be the highest we’ve had since starting this report.
-Our accessible net worth decreased as a result of …you guessed it… buying a house.
+Our income was average, and our expenses were above average this month.
+Our accessible net worth increased as a result of making a good amount of money this month and not having any crazy expenses.